 3. Explore (10 Min.)

 - Split your class into an even number of teams with 2-3 pupils per team.

-- Ask each team to choose a leader.
+- Ask each team to pick a leader.

-- Allow the teams 5 minutes to build the Robotic Hand and six LEGO bricks that will be used as ‘points’.
+- Give the teams 5 minutes to build the Robotic Hand and six LEGO bricks used for points.

 - Tell them to work as quickly as possible.
 (The focus is on all of the team members aiming for a common goal.)

-- Have the teams test their models to make sure that they work.
+- Have the teams test their models to make sure they work.

 4. Explain (15 Min.)

 - Have each team pick a new leader for Challenge #2.